organizedanvrchy/CodePath/TIP103/Week 9 - Dynamic Programming/README.md

 ```

 ### Backtracking
 Dynamic programming is often combined with backtracking to reconstruct the solution from the DP table.
+Backtracking complements dynamic programming by tracing the path of decisions that led to the optimal solution, helping to extract the actual set of choices (or sequences) contributing to the result.
+This process is particularly important in optimization problems where not only the value of the solution but also the specific elements forming it are needed.

 ```python3
 def knapsack_with_items(values, weights, capacity):